 While one might think that relocating to Italy would scratch the travel itch for good, why not take the opportunity to see the world if you have the opportunity?
 The opportunity to take weekend trips to Paris, Barcelona, Lisbon, Athens, Budapest, and so many more locations becomes a part of life when one lives in Italy.

 Many parts of Italy are more affordable than other locations in Europe.
 While the cost of living is predictably higher in cities like Rome, Florence, and Milan, there are many parts of the country where real estate and the cost of day-to-day life are incredibly affordable.
 While a three-bedroom apartment in the city center of Rome costs around 1900 euros, while in more rural areas, a home could be rented for under 1000 euros.

 Remember Global Health Insurance for Expats in Italy

+Healthcare system in Italy is amongst the best in the world.
 Whether you choose to move to Italy or somewhere else in the world, you’ll need to prepare with some international health insurance.
 For many visa approvals for global citizens in Italy, this is a requirement.
 The experts at Expat Financial are very experienced in helping future and current expatriates in Italy with their global health insurance needs.